-There are also pools where sea trout can be taken by simply swinging the fly as one would for Atlantic Salmon, but generally speaking, these fish don´t favor the same types of flies as salmon do.
+Most of the fishing requires you to strip the fly generating violent strikes.
+There are also pools where sea trout (also known as searun brown trout) can be taken by simply swinging the fly as one would for Atlantic Salmon but generally speaking, these fish don’t favor the same types of flies as salmon do.
 They lie in quieter seams and tails and the motion imparted by stripping the fly produces some fantastic “induced” takes.
 We like shooting heads because the maximum effective fishing distance with each cast is much greater than with that of a normal line.
-It´s nice to have a two-handed rod in heavy wind, but most of the fishing can be accomplished with a one-hander.
+It is nice to have a two-handed rod in heavy wind, but most of the fishing can be accomplished with a one-hander.
 It comes down to a matter of personal preference.
-WF line weights #6-8 Float or Clear Intermediate heads (a line built up like a shooting head) are the most popular depending upon the size of the fly.
+WF lines in weights #7-8 Float or Clear Intermediate heads (a line built up like a shooting head) are the most popular depending upon the size of the fly.

 Rods: A 7 weight, 9-10 foot single hand rod, accompanied by a 7-8 weight, 12-13 foot double hand rod, will have you covered for most pools and weather conditions.
 However you can easily go up or down a class depending or personal preferences and weather conditions.
 Bring a 5 or 6 weight single hand for some great brown trout action.